Eco-Compute/eco-compute.io/content/english/grants.md

   - Caregivers.
   - Individuals dealing with trauma or substance abuse recovery.

-The application deadline is Feb 15th 2024, 23:59 UTC.
+The application deadline is March 25th 2024, 23:59 UTC.
 We aim to notify applicants shortly after the application period ends.
 Please note, to be considered for a grant, applications must be submitted by the deadline.
 Speakers are automatically entitled to a ticket.

 ## Encouragement to Apply